Meeco/guardian-sd-responder/docs/GETTING_STARTED.md

 ![Send Request](images/send-request.png)

-This will ask for two signing confirmations on your Wallet Connect App.
+This will ask for two signing confirmations in your Wallet App.

+## Disclosure Response

-Shortly after confirming both requests, the responder should receive the request from the verifier and you will see the disclosed credential data with the selected fields.
+Shortly after confirming both requests, the verifier should receive the request from the responder, and you will see the disclosed credential data with the selected fields.

 ![Result](images/disclosure-result.png)

 The full request and response can be seen in Appendix C.

+# Appendices

-# Appendix A
+## Appendix A

 Example DID Documents